WARP4dot52/lambda/poincare/doc/tree.md

 [expressions](/poincare/src/expression/k_tree.h) and
 [layouts](/poincare/src/layout/k_tree.h).

-Some litterals are also available to write numbers is a readable way :
+Some literals are also available to write numbers is a readable way :
  - `23_e` is the integer 23
  - `-4_e/5_e` is the rational -4/5 (a single Tree with no children, unlike Opposite(Division(4,5)))